d-w-d/myconfig/README.md

 Scripts in the myconfig repo that are supposed to be exected are:

 1. Referred to as (executable) scripts
     2. Given no suffix
 3. Given the shebang `#!/usr/bin/false bash` (to date at least)
     4. Placed in `.bin` directories within their respective OS dirs

-## Technologies Configured

-1. bash
-2. zsh
-2. vim
-3. tmux
-4. iTerm2